 - Upholstered sofas forming comfortable niches along the walls

-- Wooden chairs with open backs, often using bentwood forms in the style of Thonet
+- Chairs with open backs, often using bentwood forms in the style of Thonet

-Traditionally, the waiting staff dress in white and black, the waiters commonly in a tuxedo, the waitresses in a white blouse.
+Traditionally, coffee house waiting staff dress in white and black, the waiters commonly in a tuxedo, the waitresses in a white blouse.

-Until relatively recently, the job was the domain of what we might call Schrödinger’s waiter – delicately walking the line between arrogance and affability.
-You could never know if they were friendly or unfriendly without opening the box.
+Until relatively recently, the job was the domain of what we might call Schrödinger’s waiter: delicately walking the line between arrogance and affability.
+You could never be too sure if they were friendly or unfriendly.

-Such staff are rarer these days.
-The clothes are the same, but the attitudes more modern – more friendly and open.
-But still they remain a study in paradoxes: unhurried, yet quick; unobtrusive yet always available…waiting tables as both a service and an art form.
+The clothes remain the same, but the attitudes have become more modern: more service-orientated and open.
+But still they remain a study in paradoxes: unhurried, yet quick; unobtrusive yet available…waiting tables as both a job and an art form.

 You may not even see a menu unless you ask for one.
-There will be coffee, as you’re no doubt shocked to learn.
-But coffee is not coffee.
-You might try a Wiener Melange or a Franziskaner.
-An Einspanner.
-A Kleiner Brauner.
-Perhaps a Verlängerter.
-A glossary might be handy.
+Expect coffee to be available, as you’re no doubt shocked to learn.

-Your coffee arrives on a serving tray, the porcelain cup carrying the mark of the house – a signature or symbol, perhaps.
-And with it – always – a glass of water.
+Your espresso arrives on a serving tray, the porcelain cup perhaps carrying the mark of the house.
+And with it a glass of water.

-Nobody really knows where the water tradition came from, though there are various theories.
+Nobody really knows where the water tradition came from, though various theories exist.
 You always have water with your coffee now because, well, you always have water with your coffee.

-The coffee spoon sits on top of the water glass, upside down.
-This dates back to the days of the aristocracy, when you wanted your guests to see the hallmark on the spoon’s back that proved it was solid silver.
+A coffee spoon sits on top of the water glass, upside down.
+This dates back to the days of the nobility, when you wanted your guests to see the hallmark on the spoon’s back that proved it was solid silver.

-(Incidentally, those same aristocrats used to drink their coffee cold, since the steam melted courtly makeup.)
+(Incidentally, those same nobles and aristocrats used to drink their coffee cold, since the steam melted courtly makeup.)

-Some coffee houses serve little in the way of food, while some have fully-fledged restaurant menus.
-All should have cakes and pastries of one sort or another – particularly apple strudel and usually a glass vitrine heaving with Sachertorte and similar.
+Some coffee houses serve little in the way of food, while others have fully-fledged restaurant menus.

 Whatever you choose to eat or drink, just remember to relax, turn your clock back a few decades, and take your time.
 After all, as author Friedrich Torberg allegedly once said (my rough translation):